nhAnik/lbalancer/README.md

   - url: http://localhost:9093
     weight: 30
 ```
-Here, `health-check-interval` field denotes the a time interval in second which should be a positive value.
+Here, `health-check-interval` field denotes a time interval in second which should be a positive value.
 After each `health-check-interval` seconds, the load balancer will periodically check the health of the backends
 and update their status.
 If the field `health-check-interval` is missing or set to `0` then it will be set to a
 default value which is 10 seconds.
 If the field is set to a negative value, then health checking will be disabled.